PGamerX-Legacy/Privacy/blacksheep.md

 __________

 If you are a resident in the European Economic Area, the "data controller" of your personal information is PGamerX Legacy.
 PGamerX Legacy has appointed Peipr Dadev to be its representative in the EEA.
-You can contact them directly regarding the processing of your information by PGamerX Legacy, by email at bots@pgamerx.com, by visiting http://www.peiphy.xyz, by phone at none, DM Peipr#8989 on Discord, or by post to:
+You can contact them directly regarding the processing of your information by PGamerX Legacy, by email at peipr@peiphy.xyz, by visiting http://www.peiphy.xyz, by phone at none, DM Peipr#8989 on Discord, or by post to: NA

 11. HOW CAN YOU REVIEW, UPDATE, OR DELETE THE DATA WE COLLECT FROM YOU?